Painter license requirements by state: A comprehensive guide

 Florida

-Aside from providing fingerprints and proof of financial stability, applicants are required to attest that they have liability insurance.
+Actively licensed contractors are required to have Florida liability insurance.
 They also must have workers’ comp insurance if they have employees (or get an exemption) within 30 days of license issuance.

 Georgia